Stripe Is Too Expensive! | Stripe Fees Breakdown + Alternatives

 Stripe Fees Breakdown

 Stripe has a reputation for its simplicity and ease of use, but when it comes to pricing, things can get a bit more complicated.
-Let’s unravel Stripe’s flat-rate pricing model and its various fees.
+Let’s unravel Stripe’s flat-rate pricing model and its variety fees to finally answer the question: What percent does Stripe take?

 At its core, Stripe operates on a flat-rate pricing model.
 This means that for every online transaction, you’re charged a fixed percentage plus a fixed fee.
 The standard rate for online transactions is 2.9% + 30 cents per successful charge for businesses in the United States.